Sublette, Kansas: Print

 The Haskell County Monitor-Chief is the local newspaper.

 Radio

-Currently there are no radio station(s) licensed to Sublette.
+There are no radio stations licensed to Sublette.

 Television

-Sublette is in the Wichita-Hutchinson, Kansas television market.
+Sublette is in the Wichita–Hutchinson, Kansas television market.

 KDGL-LD is licensed to Sublette Kansas and is the flagship station of High Plains Broadcasting, LLC.
 KDGL broadcasts on RF channel 23 carrying 6 video streams.
 Current Networks are Retro TV, Tuff TV, AMG TV, Launch TV, TheWalk TV, and PBJ TV.
 KDGL uses TV23 as branding for all 5 licenses including Dodge City, Garden City, Liberal, and Ulysses.
 Sublette was chosen for its central location in the Southwest Kansas Market and to streamline future news gathering for NewsWest23 newscasts.